dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 When the user clicks a pizza special a pizza customization dialog should pop up to allow the user to customize their pizza and add it to their order.
 To handle DOM UI events in a Blazor app, you specify which event you want to handle using the corresponding HTML attribute and then specify the C# delegate you want called.
 The delegate may optionally take an event specific argument, but it's not required.

-In *Pages/Index.cshtml* Add the following `onclick` handler to the list item for each pizza special:
+In *Pages/Index.cshtml* add the following `onclick` handler to the list item for each pizza special:

 ```html
 @foreach (var special in specials)